Academy-City/Railgun/readme.md

 Railgun can also be used as an embedded Library: A NuGet package will be published soon.

 ## Expressions
+Railgun has two major syntactic constructs: Atoms and Composites.

 ```rg
 ; comments are written with a ';'
 42 ; integers